“This is the good part of my theories. You must continue this work.”

 Farnsworth is best known as the inventor of electronic television during the 1920s and 30s.
 During the course of two decades spent refining his seminal television patents, he learned a great deal about vacuums, the properties of electrons and other atomic particles and phenomena.
 From this unique body of knowledge, Farnsworth synthesized the principals of “inertial electrostatic confinement” (IEC) as a means of producing nuclear fusion.
 In the 1960s he developed a series of devices he dubbed “The Fusor” to prove his theories.

-Despite these startling results, the Fusor research, which had been funded by what was by then the Farnsworth division of ITT, was discontinued in 1968.
-ITT management stressed that – despite its diversified interests – the company was not in the nuclear energy business and deferred its judgment re: funding to the Atomic Energy Commission.
+Despite these startling results, Fusor research – which had been reluctantly funded by what was by then the Farnsworth division of ITT – was discontinued in 1968.
+ITT management stressed that the company was not in the nuclear energy business and deferred its judgment re: funding to the Atomic Energy Commission.
 By the mid 60s the AEC was fully committed to magnetic confinement, and resisted diverting any funds for IEC.

 Patents were filed and granted before the ITT program was curtailed.
 These patents expired in the mid-1980s, placing the underlying technology of the Fusor in the public domain.
-However, according to Farnsworth family lore, “the patents are incomplete.”
+However, according to Farnsworth family lore, “the patents are incomplete” and Farnsworth “took the secret to his grave.”

 3. A Reasonable Proposition